I’ll start by answering the second part of the headline first.

 Another way to find out what your Passions might be is to try some personality typing.
 Some people love this stuff, and some hate it.
 Personally I’m in the ‘love’ camp because it’s helped me understand and better accept certain aspects of my personality.

 There are a lot of ways to determine your personality type.
-Here are four of the more popular tests, and while they can be expensive you can often find free versions on the Internet:
+Here are three of the more popular tests, and while they can be expensive you can often find free versions on the Internet:

 My personal favourite is the MBTI.
 It taught me that INFJs (which is I what I am) are hard-core idealists who have a great need to help the world.
 Most specifically, INFJs love helping people bring order to their lives.